adamsoutar/SuperBAS/Docs/LanguageSpec.md

 *Note 1*

-When used in conjunction with `:`, this does **not** allow you to execute multiple statements on the satisfaction of an IF statement.
-They are separated as though they followed on multiple lines.
+When used in conjunction with `:`, you can combine multiple commands into one `THEN` or `ELSE` statement

-`IF x = 5 THEN PRINT "Hello" : PRINT "World"`
+`IF x = 2 THEN PRINT "x is" : PRINT " two" ELSE PRINT "x is" : PRINT " not" : PRINT " two"`

-Prints "World" **always** no matter what the outcome of the if was.
+Is a trivial example, but this can be very useful when applied appropriately.

 *Note 2*